purefunctor/amalgam-lisp/docs/tutorials.rst

 .. code-block:: lisp

-    (macro for (qtarget in qvector qexpression) ...)
+    (macro for [qtarget in qvector qexpression] ...)

 :data:`target`, :data:`vector`, and :data:`expression` are prefixed
-with :data:`q` as Arguments to macros are passed literally as quoted values and are not evaluated, giving the macro the ability to selective unquote and evaluate expressions.
+with :data:`q` as arguments to macros are passed literally as quoted values that are not evaluated, giving the macro the ability to selective unquote and evaluate expressions.

 Let's now define what happens within the macro:

 .. code-block:: lisp

-    (macro for (qtarget in qvector qexpression)
+    (macro for [qtarget in qvector qexpression]
            (do (setn target (unquote qtarget))
                (setn vector (unquote qvector))
                (setn expression (unquote qexpression))